vpunkadam/on-call-generator/README.md

 - Check that enough users are available (not all on PTO)
 - Ensure no typos in PTO date ranges

-### Back-to-back upgrade warnings
+### Back-to-back warnings
-- This occurs when PTO constraints make fair rotation impossible
+- This occurs when PTO constraints make fair rotation impossible for weekly shifts
 - The system will display warnings in the server console
+- Warnings specify which shift type (tier3_morning, tier3_evening, or upgrade)
 - Review PTO assignments if this happens frequently

 ## Server Output